vitali-fedulov/imagehash/README.md

 # Fast approximate image search with Go

 This hash-table-based package provides fast and RAM-friendly **rough approximation** of image similarity.
-It is a pre-filtering step for datasets with billions images or more.
-For small image sets use package [images4](https://github.com/vitali-fedulov/images4) instead.
+It is a pre-filtering **first step** for large image sets (billions images or more).
+For small image sets use package [images4](https://github.com/vitali-fedulov/images4).

-**Important next step** is using a slower one-to-all image comparison package [images4](https://github.com/vitali-fedulov/images4) on the resulting image set produced with package imagehash.
+**Second step** is using a more precise package [images4](https://github.com/vitali-fedulov/images4) on the resulting image set produced with package imagehash.

 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image sets.